Effects of dipole-dipole interaction between cigar-shaped BECs of cold alkali atoms: Towards inverse-squared interactions: Effective single-band model

 The second step is to consider the coupling between sites \cite{van}.
-If $\hbar\omega_y\ll N_yU_0 \ll \hbar\omega_p$, where $N_y$ is the average number in a cigar-like gas and $U_0$ the on-site repulsion, the wave function may be approximated by the product of the single atom ground state wave function in the $x$-direction and the cigar-like atom gas in the $y$ direction.
-In this approximation, the atomic field operator may be written as $ \psi({\bf r})=\sum_{i,\nu} a_{i,\nu} w_\nu(x-x_i)\Psi_\nu(y) ,$ where $\nu$ is the band index; $w_\nu(x)$ is the Wannier function along the $x$-direction and $\Psi_\nu(y)$ are the wave functions in the $y$-direction for the $\nu$-th band . $a_{i,\nu}$ is the corresponding annihilation operator for a Wannier state in the $\nu$-th band at each site.
+If $ \hbar\omega_y\ll N_yU_0 \ll \hbar\omega_p$, where $N_y$ is the average atom number in a cigar-shaped gas(including those in thermal cloud) and $U_0$ the on-site repulsion, the wave function may be approximated by the product of the single atom ground state wave function in the $x$-direction and the cigar-shaped atom gas in the $y$ direction.
+Notice that because we have a BEC $\Psi_0(y)$ at every site and obviously $ N_0\lesssim N_y$, the coupling between the sites will be dominated by tunneling from a BEC to a condensate as opposed to a thermal cloud.
+As a result, this multi-band problem can be reduced to a single band one \cite {van}, i.e., the field operator can be approximated by